 Enterprise social tools apply social media principles to the workplace, making it easier for people to share files and information with co-workers and to collaborate as teams across departments and locations.
 Unlike consumer services such as Facebook, enterprise social provides private, shared workspaces for employees to share inside and outside the walls of their company.

 Employees are hungry to apply the same forms of social communications at the office that they find effective in their personal lives.
-More than 40 percent of surveyed workers feel there isn’t enough collaboration in their workplaces, and that social tools can foster better teamwork.
-A third say they are even willing to spend their own money to buy them.
+More than 40 per cent of surveyed workers feel there isn’t enough collaboration in their workplaces, and that social tools can foster better teamwork.
+A third say that they are even willing to spend their own money to buy them.

 Why?
 The nature of how we work is changing, Pisoni says.
 Work is increasingly done by virtual teams, and by workers using mobile devices.
-Also, the amount of non-routine work is increasing, meaning we are spending more of our time on things that fall outside of normal processes.
-In fact, Gartner predicts that by 2015, 40 percent or more of an organization’s work will be “non-routine,” up from 25 percent in 2010.
+Also, the amount of non-routine work is increasing, meaning we are spending more of our time on things that fall outside normal processes.
+In fact, Gartner predicts that by 2015, 40 per cent or more of an organisation’s work will be “non-routine”, up from 25 per cent in 2010.

-This changing nature of work requires new types of tools that make it easier to connect, share and organize across locations, teams and devices.
-As work becomes less routine, employees need easier access to the right knowledge, information and insight from all corners of the organization to make fast, informed decisions.
+This changing nature of work requires new types of tools that make it easier to connect, share and organise across locations, teams and devices.
+As work becomes less routine, employees need easier access to the right knowledge, information and insight from all corners of the organisation to make fast, informed decisions.

-“Employees are trying to be effective in a world where the rules and software they were given are increasingly inadequate for the challenges they face on a day-to-day basis,” he says.
-“They recognize in order to be successful in a rapidly changing world, they need to adopt new ways of working that are more collaborative and social.
-Unlocking the knowledge and information within organizations by making it more open will help our employees be more empowered and effective.”
+“Employees are trying to be effective in a world where the rules and software that they were given are increasingly inadequate for the challenges that they face on a day-to-day basis,” he says.
+“They recognise that in order to be successful in a rapidly changing world, they need to adopt new ways of working that are more collaborative and social.
+Unlocking the knowledge and information within organisations by making it more open will help our employees be more empowered and effective.”

 Not coincidentally, social media itself is what’s driving many of these new challenges that enterprise social helps solve, he adds.
 Services like Facebook, Twitter and Yelp connect customers with each other, leading to rapidly evolving expectations as customers learn from each other.

-It’s not surprising, then, that social in the enterprise can help companies re-wire how they share, learn and organize internally, so they can be more responsive to rapidly changing customer expectations.
+It’s not surprising, then, that social in the enterprise can help companies re-wire how they share, learn and organise internally, so that they can be more responsive to rapidly changing customer expectations.

 Tension in the workplace

-As a result, more than a third of surveyed workers think their company underestimates the benefits of social technology.
-Nearly half say their organization frowns on social tools in general.
+As a result, more than a third of surveyed workers think that their company underestimates the benefits of social technology.
+Nearly half say their organisation frowns on social tools in general.